A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids: Theory

 are a more intuitive definition, which relates better to the physical interpretation from above.
-Beneath the flux ratios $\tau_\alpha^{\mathrm{v}}$, we introduced N-1 quantities $t_\alpha^{\mathrm{v}}$, which are weighted by the physical charge carried by non-neutral species.
+Beneath the N-1 flux ratios $\tau_\alpha^{\mathrm{v}}$, we introduced N-1 quantities $t_\alpha^{\mathrm{v}}$ for charged ion species, which are weighted by their non-zero valence.